 By using shape language techniques and principles, we define the personality traits of a game character.
 The subtle details of the character’s face, for example, scars and pimples, make up the good and the evil characters in the world of video games.
 Take a look at the following image where two game characters face shapes are compared next to each other:

 - mediocre human traits such as eyes, nose, and mouth

 - scars and burns

 - frowning face

 Moreover, If you look at the protagonist, it’s obvious that the character has favorable personal qualities and overall happiness.
 This is often referred to as the “what is beautiful is a good stereotype” or “the halo effect” and is widely practices in character design.
 Uncharted 2 (2009), developed by Naughty Dog, uses the concept of “what is beautiful is good”, as does the evil twins of Mario and Luigi, developed by Nintendo.

-How is shape language different in some situations?
+How are shape characters different in some situations?

-One might think that all characters are made up of basic shapes likes circles, squares and triangles, but there are situations where we can mix all these shapes to create a character.
+One might think that all characters in storyboard animation are made up of basic shapes like circles, squares and triangles, but there are situations where we can mix all these shapes to create a character.
 Besides, circles, squares, and triangles don’t always mean one thing.
 There might be times when shapes are used to disguise the purpose or functionality of a character, object, or location.